 Many times, those who enter alcohol treatment will have penalties waived for a short time until they prove themselves in a treatment program.
-And, because organizations like the Florida House Experience work directly with your parole officer and the courts, you have someone on your side throughout this difficult time.
+And, because organizations like FHE Health work directly with your parole officer and the courts, you have someone on your side throughout this difficult time.

 4. You Can Restore Your Life by Getting Sober

 Take into consideration what alcohol recovery may mean to you.
 Right now, all you can think about is avoiding a DUI, but consider other benefits of enrolling in a treatment program like this.

 - Are your relationships with the people you love strained?

 - Are you struggling financially due to poor decisions?